Friday Apr 17th, 10am - 2pm Eastern Time

 The Institute of Culinary Education runs America’s largest program of “hands-on” cooking, baking and wine education classes.

 Courses are offered day and night and 355 days a year.
-ICE is now located at Brookfield Place, 225 Liberty Street, on the 3rd Floor in lower Manhattan.
-The typical class runs 4 to 5 hours, with a maximum of 16 students.
+ICE is located at Brookfield Place, 225 Liberty Street, on the 3rd Floor in lower Manhattan.
+The typical class runs 4 hours, with a maximum of 16 students.

 Chef–Instructors & Teachers

 ICE’s Chef-Instructors come from a wide and varied background, bringing their wealth of knowledge and experience to the kitchen classroom, and you.
 Most of our staff instructors have significant high-end restaurant experience, and visiting instructors include cookbook authors, notable working chefs, and nationally recognized experts.

 What to Expect

 Courses at ICE run one to five sessions (or days), with classes generally beginning at 10am or 6/6:30 pm.
 Multi session Techniques Courses meet either one day a week for multiple weeks, or on consecutive days the same week.
 We stock ICE’s pantries with the highest quality of ingredients and students will be supplied with recipe and instruction packs.
 Most classes conclude with a large, family-style meal, served with wine or beer; we have never known anyone to walk away hungry!